Skip to content ↓

 Board Membership

-The Board reconstituted during 2017 and consists of 9 governors The Headteacher is a permanent member of the board by virtue of her position.
+The Board reconstituted during 2017 and consists of 9 governors The Headteacher is a permanent member of the Board by virtue of her position.
 Members of staff elect a single staff governor.
-Two governors are elected by the parents of the school and one governor is appointed by the Local Authority.
+Two governors are elected by the parents of the school and one governor is appointed by the local authority.
 Four co-opted governors are appointed by the Board.
 All appointments are based on the skills and experience required in order to discharge our duties and responsibilities.
 Governors are appointed for a 4- year term of office.
 From time to time, non-voting associate members may also be appointed for their particular skills.
 Our current Instrument of Government can be found on the school’s website.

 Governing Board Structure